 Daily Blotter

-- 9:06 am, Mental Health Welfare Check, Location Redacted.
-Contacted person needing assistance with medical appointment.
+- 7:57 pm, Mental Health Welfare Check, Location Redacted.
+Contacted person experiencing mental health crisis.

 BadgerSAFE